Psychotherapy

 Popular culture has mischaracterized psychotherapy as a passive process where the patient talks or vents, and the psychotherapist listens, nods or even nods off.
 Venting to your psychotherapist, although sometimes temporarily relieving, generally does not lead to lasting change.
 Passive listening on the part of a psychotherapist is not enough to heal your trauma or remodel your mind.
 As in any successful relationship, to be effective, psychotherapy requires attunement, engagement, honest communication, courage, and collaboration.

-If you decide you'd like to make an appointment for psychotherapy, you should feel comfortable with the doctor you choose to help you and her treatment methods.
+If you decide you'd like to make an appointment for psychotherapy, you should feel comfortable with the doctor you choose to help you and understand the proposed plan to help you achieve your goals.

 1) you have a secure understanding of what you can expect,

-2) you can assess whether her particular way of working appeals to you.
+2) you can assess whether the doctor’s particular way of working appeals to you.

 As a psychotherapy or coaching client, you are a consumer.